Or annual readings, or readings for the season or even just for the day… all the readings where the question is just,

 And more generally… I wouldn’t rely on an open reading for immediate clarity.
 My weekly reading does have an immediate effect: it sets the tone for the coming week, often rewriting my priorities and plans for me.
 (I’ve taken to doing the planning after the reading!)
 But I wouldn’t expect to come to a true understanding of the reading until the end of the week, with the benefit of hindsight.

-(I was listening the other day to an online interview with Stephen Karcher.
-He said that if you have perfect clarity as soon as you cast a reading, any reading, you’re doing it wrong.
-The reading is supposed to confuse you at first.
-I don’t know if that’s absolutely always true, but it’s a good principle, I think, and a great antidote to the fear that ‘it hasn’t worked’ if understanding isn’t immediate.)
+(Stephen Karcher once said that if you have perfect clarity as soon as you cast a reading, any reading, you’re doing it wrong.
+The reading is supposed to confuse you at first as it disrupts your current thinking.
+I don’t believe that’s always true, but it’s a good principle, I think, and a great antidote to the fear that ‘it hasn’t worked’ if understanding isn’t immediate.)

 Another thing these readings aren’t good for: a precise description of a fixed period of time.
 A weekly reading, for me, says something more like, ‘Here’s an ongoing process that’s becoming especially relevant now, so pay attention.’
 I certainly don’t discard it as irrelevant on day 8: it’s in the journal, so I do my best to refer back to it and build on it.
 (This is why I don’t do daily readings: I just couldn’t keep up.)

 Annual readings are tricky in a whole other way.
-Mine for this year is 56 changing to 23, of all things.
+Mine for the year of this post was 56 changing to 23, of all things.
 It’d be counterproductive, at best, to treat that as a prediction.
 For me it’s more of an underlying theme and ‘stuff to work on’.